What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 Once any known medical condition has been treated, it’s time to look at other options.
 These include:

-- A hearing aid, which can be set to cancel the sound – Hearing aids today have advanced features like tinnitus cancelation.
+- A hearing aid, which can be set to cancel the sound.
+Hearing aids today have advanced features like tinnitus cancelation.
 They can be programmed during the hearing aid fitting to emit a sound that cancels out the specific tone you hear.

-- Sound treatment, which trains your ear to ignore the sound – Sound therapists emit a sound into your ear that mimics the sound you hear.
+- Sound treatment, which trains your ear to ignore the sound.
+Sound therapists emit a sound into your ear that mimics the sound you hear.
 It teaches your brain to ignore the sound and focus on other sounds like voices.

 Can Listening to White Noise Help Cure My Tinnitus?

-It should also be noted that there is currently no known cure for tinnitus – only treatments that can help you better manage your symptoms.
+There is currently no known cure for tinnitus – only treatments that can help you better manage your symptoms.